lrochette/sweagle-ansible/files/README.txt

       - MySQL-python-1.2.5-1.el7.x86_64.rpm

 - nginx

+- sweagle: you should have
+      /exporters with cloning of https://github.com/sweagleExpert/exporters.git
+      /mditypes with cloning of https://github.com/sweagleExpert/mditypes.git
+      /templates with cloning of https://github.com/sweagleExpert/templates.git
+      /validators with cloning of https://github.com/sweagleExpert/validators.git

+- vault

-- system: you should have
+- in root folder: you should have
-      - unzip (required to install vault and jdk)
+      - unzip (required to install vault and SWEAGLE)
       - epel (optional, for Red Hat OS family to install jq)
       - jq (required to load data in SWEAGLE )
       - policycoreutils-python (for Red Hat OS Family to manage SELinux)
       - telnet (optional)
       - screen (optional)

-- vault